Sun, Seed & Soil now in print!

 http://www.ichblog.ca/2017/04/a-perfectly-perennial-podcast-growing.html

-Northern Orchard Created
+Northern Orchard Planted

 Thanks to funding received from Tree Canada's Edible Tree Program in 2017 we added more than 25 fruit and nut trees and bushes to the garden beds, fields and greenhouses at our garden site.